talnoznisky/merkle-presentation/slides/slide7.md

 ### Pitching the Pivot
-I must convince leadership to let me take the reins
+I must convince leadership to let me take the lead

 - Consolidate the design lessons